 In Flint as it is in Heaven

-Forge believes that God is at work in Flint.
-We exist to celebrate the Kingdom in Flint, through Christian community development.
+God is at work in Flint.
+Forge exists to celebrate the Kingdom in Flint, through Christian community development.
 We believe God has called us to join the work of restoring Flint, and know that together we can achieve more than we can apart.

 First Presbyterian Church of Flint